SimHoZebs/personal-site/src/content/blogs/Software Dev Log/Software Dev log 2.md

 This made the code look much, much better.

 ![image](https://i.gyazo.com/0d34993b445162da67c3d690bb14adff.png)
-I don't know why the second for loop is nested in the first one.
+<small>I don't know why the second for loop is nested in the first one.</small>

 I have a bit of an issue with functions, however.
 I don't know if I should have constants/out-of-local variables called as arguments, or called as global.
 The constant in this case being `interval_interest`.
 I called it as an argument for now, but now that I think about it as I'm writing this, it makes more sense to call it as global, since no argument other than subject should be available to change.